Aircraft in fiction: Sikorsky H-53 series

 A HH-53B Sea Stallion appears in the 1974 film Airport 1975, where a pilot is lowered on a tether from the helicopter to a damaged Boeing 747 in flight.

 The HH-53C variant was used in the combined combat search and rescue and VIP delivery sequences in the 1982 Malpaso Productions spy and action film Firefox, produced, directed by, and starring Clint Eastwood, based on the 1977 novel of the same name by Craig Thomas.

 The Sikorsky CH-53E Super Stallion appears in the 2002 film The Sum of All Fears, based on the Tom Clancy novel of the same title.

-A CH-53E Super Stallion is featured in the 1997 film The Jackal, where it flies over Washington D.C. and hovers between buildings during a fast rope sequence.
+A CH-53E Super Stallion is featured in the 1997 film The Jackal, where it flies over Washington, D.C., and hovers between buildings during a fast rope sequence.

 The Sikorsky MH-53J is featured in the 2007 Transformers film as the alternate mode of Blackout.
 Production designer Jeff Mann stated "the Pave Low looks butch ... the size made it the logical choice."
 Toys for Blackout were MH-53 replicas, which were reused for the characters of Evac, Spinister and Whirl.

 The heavier CH-53E Super Stallion is the alternate form for the Decepticon Grindor in the 2009 film Transformers: Revenge of the Fallen.

 The Sikorsky MH-53 appears in the 2009 video game Call of Duty: Modern Warfare 2, referred to simply as the "Pave Low".

+An HH-53 Super Jolly Green Giant appears in Kong: Skull Island.
+Portfolio images of various CGI artists on the team show it as being gray, like a CH-53 Sea Stallion, in early stages of production, but in the final cut, it's green, lacks any USMC markings and even comes from a USAF airbase, all meaning it must be a Super Jolly.
+Despite this, characters repeatedly and incorrectly refer to it as "the sea stallion".